2009 NCAA Woman of the Year

 Over the span of just over a year, Nymeyer set a world record, captured gold at the 2007 World Championships and won an Olympic silver medal on her first trip to the Olympic Games.
 In Beijing, she earned her silver medal as part of the 400m freestyle relay team that included Natalie Coughlin, Kara Lynn Joyce and Dara Torres.

 Known for her prowess in relay events, Nymeyer is the consummate team player in a sport with an individual focus.
-A freestyle specialist, USA Swimming has her ranked in the top six nationally for the 50m, 100m and 200m freestyle.
+A freestyle specialist, USA Swimming had her ranked in the top six nationally for the 50m, 100m and 200m freestyle.
 She is renowned for her stroke, so much so that U.S. Head Women’s Coach Jack Baurle referred to it as the best stroke, men’s or women’s, on the U.S. Olympic Team.

-Nymeyer’s successes at Arizona were not limited to in the pool.
+Nymeyer’s successes at Arizona were not limited to the pool.
 While studying physical education, she earned a GPA of 3.84, earning her Academic All Pac-10 honors, ESPN The Magazine Academic All District honors, Arizona’s Ruby award for the top student athlete and the Pac-10 Toyo Tires Scholar Athlete of the Year Award for Women’s Swimming.

 An avid writer, Nymeyer enjoys journaling and the catharsis it generates.
-Writing runs in he family as her mother, Stacey, blogged for the NBC affiliate in Tucson during the family’s trip to Beijing.
+Writing runs in the family as her mother, Stacey, blogged for the NBC affiliate in Tucson during the family’s trip to Beijing.
 Nymeyer also enjoys spending time with her family, especially when it involves water sports on the lake.

 On October 18, 2009, Lacey Nymeyer was honored by the NCAA as the Woman of the Year.
 The award honors student athletes who have completed their college eligibility, demonstrated academic and athletic excellence and engaged in community service and leadership opportunities.